Skip to content

 Environment Setup

-Additionally, running the Ollama Qwen model with 32 billion parameters requires 64 GB of memory and a GPU with 32 GB of VRAM.
-Therefore, it may be more practical to create an EC2 instance with the appropriate resources to handle the migration of each fact and dimension table, generate the staged migrated SQL, and then terminate the instance.
-Currently, tuning the pipeline and finalizing each SQL version is done manually.
+Additionally, when using the tool to do migration of existing code to Apache Flink SQL, a LLM running within Ollama is used.
+The Qwen model with 32 billion parameters requires 64 GB of memory and a GPU with 32 GB of VRAM.
+Therefore, it may be more practical to create an EC2 instance with the appropriate resources to handle the migration of each fact and dimension tables, generate the stageg migrated SQLs, and then terminate the instance.
+Currently, tuning the pipeline and finalizing each automatically migrated SQL is done manually as some migrations are not perfect.
+There is work to be done in prompting and chaining AI agents.

 To create this EC2 machine, Terraform configurations are defined in the IaC folder.
 See the readme.
 With Terraform and setup.sh script the next sections are automated.
 The EC2 does not need to run docker.